 Framework for Student Learning

 Competencies for Engaged Thinkers and Ethical Citizens with an Entrepreneurial Spirit

-Government of Alberta
+Alberta

-Framework for Student Learning Competencies for Engaged Thinkers and Ethical Citizens with an Entrepreneurial Spirit ALBERTA EDUCATION CATALOGUING IN PUBLICATION DATA Alberta.
+Framework for Student Learning

+Competencies for Engaged Thinkers and Ethical Citizens with an Entrepreneurial Spirit

+ALBERTA EDUCATION CATALOGUING IN PUBLICATION DATA

+Alberta.
 Alberta Education.

-Framework for student learning: competencies for engaged thinkers and ethical citizens with an entrepreneurial spirit.
-ISBN 978-0-7785-9647-9 (online) Available online: http://education.alberta.ca/department/ipr/curriculum.aspx - 1.
-Competency-based education Alberta.
-2. Educational evaluation Alberta. - 3.
-Curriculum change Alberta.
-4. Education Standards Alberta.
-1. Title.
-LC1033.5.C22A3 A333 2011 379.154 For further information, contact:
+Framework for student learning : competencies for engaged thinkers and ethical citizens with an entrepreneurial spirit.

+ISBN 978-0-7785-9647-9 (online)

+Available online: http://education.alberta.ca/department/ipr/curriculum.aspx

+1. Competency-based education - Alberta.
+2. Educational evaluation - Alberta.
+3. Curriculum change - Alberta.
+4. Education - Standards - Alberta.
+I. Title.

+LC1033.5.C22A3 A333 2011

+For further information, contact:

-Alberta Education Action on Curriculum - Planning and Standards Sector 8th Floor, 44 Capital Boulevard 10044 - 108 Street NW Edmonton, Alberta, Canada T5J 5E6 Telephone: 780-427-2984 in Edmonton or toll-free in Alberta by dialling 310-0000 Copyright © 2011, the Crown in Right of Alberta, as represented by the Minister of Education.
+Alberta Education Action on Curriculum - Planning and Standards Sector 8th Floor, 44 Capital Boulevard 10044 - 108 Street NW Edmonton, Alberta, Canada T5J 5E6 Telephone: 780-427-2984 in Edmonton or toll-free in Alberta by dialling 310-0000

+Copyright © 2011, the Crown in Right of Alberta, as represented by the Minister of Education.
 Alberta Education, Action on Curriculum - Planning and Standards Sector, 8th Floor, 44 Capital Boulevard, 10044 - 108 Street NW, Edmonton, Alberta, Canada, T5J 5E6.

 Every effort has been made to provide proper acknowledgement of original sources.
 If cases are identified where this has not been done, please notify Alberta Education so appropriate corrective action can be taken.

 Permission is given by the copyright owner to reproduce this document for educational purposes and on a nonprofit basis, with the exception of materials cited for which Alberta Education does not own copyright.

 Permission is also granted for sharing the electronic files via network capabilities at the school or jurisdiction level.

 Cette publication est disponible en français.

+Introduction

+Several major initiatives including but not limited to Inspiring Education: A Dialogue with Albertans, Setting the Direction for Special Education in Alberta, Speak Out: The Alberta Student Engagement Initiative and Literacy First: A Plan for Action, have provided Albertans with an opportunity to participate in dialogues about the kind of education that students will need in the 21st century.

-Introduction Several major initiatives including but not limited to <a href="Inspiring\In Following up on the results of these initiatives and dialogues with Albertans, Alberta Education has begun the implementation of six interrelated action agendas outlined in Alberta Education Action Agenda 2011-14.
+Following up on the results of these initiatives and dialogues with Albertans, Alberta Education has begun the implementation of six interrelated action agendas outlined in Alberta Education Action Agenda 2011-14.
 Action on Curriculum is focused on the standards, guidelines and processes for curriculum development and the competencies that Alberta students will need to demonstrate in order to meet the opportunities and challenges of the future.